bh3791/NHibernate.Vertica/README.md

 Pre-requisites:
 Dependent DLLs are referenced from nuget where possible.
-Also requires the installation of the Vertica 7 ADO.NET Driver (Vertica.Data)
+Also requires the installation of the Vertica 7 ADO.NET Driver (Vertica.Data) available at http://www.vertica.com/.